Shriyanshx/page_analytics/README.md

 <a href="https://ibb.co/xgNVjv3"><img src="https://i.ibb.co/5jPq8D2/Untitled-design.png" alt="Untitled-design" border="0"></a>

-PageViewAnalytics is a Flutter plugin that helps you track page views and time spent on each page in your application.
+PageAnalytics is a Flutter plugin that helps you track page views and time spent on each page in your application.
 It provides callbacks for page start and stop events, allowing you to integrate with your analytics system easily.

 ## Features